 The study of Psychology is about the science of the human mind and behaviour.
 Students will explore how the individual is affected by a range of factors including genetics, the environment and our cognitive processes.

-Psychology focuses on many different perspectives that have studied human behaviour, each offering a unique approach, we will explore the biological, behaviourism, cognitive, psychodynamic, and humanistic approaches.
-Students will study a range of topics including how mental disorders are created e.g. phobias and Schizophrenia, the effect these have on the individual and appropriate treatments for them.
-They will explore the reasons why individuals become complicit in horrific incidents in the 20th century such as the Holocaust; how such evil can be committed and to reflect on whether these causes are biological or whether social pressures compel people to do such things.
-The key issues in psychology are discussed constructively and with a developmental focus.
-We examine the subject material with sensitivity and understanding which is necessary should students follow a career into health disciplines
+Psychology focuses on many different perspectives that have studied human behaviour, each offering a unique approach.
+We will explore the biological, behaviourism, cognitive, psychodynamic, and humanistic approaches.
+Students will study a range of topic, including how mental disorders are created e.g. phobias and Schizophrenia, s well as the effect these have on the individual and appropriate treatments for them.
+They will explore the reasons why individuals become complicit in horrific incidents in the 20th century such as the Holocaust; how such evil can be committed, and to reflect on whether these causes are biological or whether social pressures compel people to do such things.
+The key issues in Psychology are discussed constructively and with a developmental focus.
+We examine the subject material with sensitivity and understanding, which is necessary should students follow a career into health disciplines

 Students will be able to analyse the world and individuals around them in new ways, incorporating a variety of approaches and asking questions about the nature of human agency.
 It brings about empathy, tolerance and an appreciation of how interconnected and complex our lives are as humans.